KikeVen/python911/_posts/2019-9-24-price-list-loops-08.md

 ## while and for loops

 Are expressions allowing use to repeat other expressions over and over.
-Python has two main type of loops, `while` and `for` loops. while loops are used for general purpose and for loops are mainly use to execute blocks of codes on iterable items, like lists, Tuples, dictionaries etc.
+Python has two main type of loops, `while` and `for` loops. `while` loops are used for general purpose and `for` loops are mainly use to execute blocks of codes on iterable items like lists, Tuples, dictionaries etc.

 ### while loops

-As the most general of the iterating tools, with a test statement at the top, the while loop will continue to execute the code block beneth it until the test at the top of the while loop condition's changes.
+As the most general of the iterating tools, with a test statement at the top, the `while` loop will continue to execute the code block beneath it until the test at the top of the `while` loop condition's changes.

-> To execute a loop in a **Python Interactive Seesion**, you need to add four spaces for indentation below the header and press the `Enter` key twice after the last line of the loop
+> Note: To execute a loop in a **Python Interactive Seesion**, you need to add four spaces for indentation below the header and press the `Enter` key twice after the last line of the loop.

 ```python
 >>> counter = 1